 Oil and Gas Sector – A Synopsis

-The Ministry of Petroleum and Natural Gas, Government of India, closely regulates the oil and gas industry in India, covering all supply chain links.
+The Ministry of Petroleum and Natural Gas, Government of India, closely regulates the oil and gas companies in India, covering all supply chain links.
 These include from exploration and production to refining, marketing, and distribution, as well as importation, exportation, and conservation.

 Currently, the Indian oil and gas industry is transitioning towards cleaner and greener energy sources such as natural gas and renewables.
 Therefore, the government’s efforts to promote natural gas usage and increasing investment in renewable energy sources like solar and wind power indicate a move towards a more sustainable energy mix.